baodoananalytics/performance-measurement/README.md

-# Automated Portfolio Performance Measurement Report
+# Portfolio Performance Measurement Report
 Automated Portfolio Performance Measurement Report conducted by the combinations of Python and Excel.

 # Overview